Aidenme/poker-reader/README.md

 Poker_Reader takes a csv log file from PokerNow and outputs selected statistics about the game.
-To use it download a CSV file from PokerNow, name the file PokerLog.csv and replace the current PokerLog.csv file in the folder.
-This has to be run without a GUI currently.
+To use it download a CSV file from PokerNow and put it in the Poker Logs folder.